 Kyle Rittenhouse is a 17-year-old boy from Antioch, Illinois, who has long admired police officers and planned on becoming one, and who at some point in the last hundred days or so woke up to the fact that his side in the present conflict was getting bested.
 So when the Kenosha riots broke out, he armed himself with an AR-15, drove the 30 miles or so to Kenosha, Wisconsin, and mingled with a crowd that had answered a call for volunteers to guard a machine shop.

 When the rioters appeared, they and Rittenhouse got into a fight – nobody knows quite how it got started – in which they were caught on video throwing rocks at the boy and beating him over the head with a skateboard.
 Then Rittenhouse shot three rioters, two of whom died, and calmly surrendered himself to the police.
-Memorials to the two dead men sprang up all over the country, because as far as the left is concerned, the fact they both had long rap sheets (one included domestic battery, and the other included statutory rape) isn’t germane to their new status as heroes.
+Memorials to the two dead men sprang up all over the country, because as far as the left is concerned, the fact they both had long rap sheets (one included domestic battery, and the other included statutory rape) is no obstacle to their new status as heroes.

 Man, that kid was brave.